eideasy/wp-official-eid-plugin/readme.txt

 * Extract zip file to your wp-content/plugins directory.
 * In the admin panel under plugins, activate "Smart ID".
 * Enjoy!

-= API Connection =
-Smart ID APIs are constantly changing and being updated.
-We monitor these changes and automatically update our APIs, so that you can be sure that Smart ID will always run smoothly and with the most up-to-date API calls.

 == Frequently Asked Questions ==
 Use shortcode